Here are some things to consider in addition to potential alternatives:

 What Is a Shed Home?

-A shed home is a type of tiny home that’s made by building or converting a prefabricated shed into a functional living unit.
+is a type of tiny home that’s made by building or converting a prefabricated shed into a functional living unit.
 Shed homes range in size from a couple hundred square feet to several hundred square feet.
 Some shed homes can be built to include kitchens and bathrooms in addition to sleeping and living spaces.

 Pros and Cons of a Shed Home